dart-lang/sdk/docs/language/informal/enhanced-type-promotion.md

 }
 ```

+Here, the `if (o is String)` promotes `o` to String inside the body of the if.
+Since `trim()` returns a String which is the same as that promoted type, the
-Here, since `trim()` returns a String, the assignment of `o` to its result does
-not disable its promotion.
+assignment of `o` to its result does not disable its promotion.

 We couldn't relax this restriction before strong mode because the static type of
 expressions could not be trusted.
 Now that we have a sound type system, it's a